adam-hert/django_hello_trace/README.rst

 helloworld
 ==========

-A Django 'hello world' example.
+A Django 'hello world' example with Traceview

 For run this example need to install Django framework execute the follow command::

     $ sudo pip install -r requirements.txt
+(oboe is included in requirements)

 And later followed by::